decred/dcrwallet/README.md

 Paymetheus is a graphical Windows client for [btcwallet](https://github.com/btcsuite/btcwallet) developed by the btcsuite project.
-Unlike other btcwallet clients, Paymetheues was developed in conjunction with and uses the new btcwallet gRPC API.
+Unlike other btcwallet clients, Paymetheus was developed in conjunction with and uses the new btcwallet gRPC API.
 It is written using C# and WPF.